 The cost is $5 per participant, kindly subsidized by the Victoria ACBL Unit to encourage the growth of bridge here.

+Registration is in the large room overlooking Hampshire Road, near the cafeteria.
 Until the Monterey Centre prepares D-Light tickets for sale, please be prepared to pay by cash.